laoban-dev/laobantraining/README.md

 ## Structure

 This typescript monorepo project has very simple business logic to focus on the `laoban` integration .
-There is a `main` package that uses two libraries `lib1` and `lib2`.
-One is a javascript library and one a typescript library
+There is a `main` package that uses three libraries `lib1`, `lib2` and 'lib3.
+One is a javascript library and two are typescript library

 The main package just displays the values defined in the two libraries.